bluegraybox/erlang_intro/narrative.md

 ![Output](../../raw/master/parser/structure.png)

-It had the OO structure you'd expect: Parser, Lines, Trees, Nodes, Leaves.
+It had the OO structure you'd expect: Parser, Lines, Trees, and Nodes.
 It took each input line, and tacked it on to the tree in the next appropriate spot, building it out like so: